scardona14/holbertonschool-simple_shell/README.md

 What is it for?

 This consists of interpreting orders.
 It incorporates features such as process control, input/output redirection, law listing and reading, protection, communications, and a command language for writing batch programs or scripts.
 All Unix-type systems have at least one interpreter compatible with the Bourne shell.
 The Bourne shell program is found within the Unix file hierarchy at /bin/sh.

 Project Information

-Tasks
+# Tasks

-Task 0.
+- Task 0.
 README, man_1_simple_shell, AUTHORS
-Task 1.
+- Task 1.
 Betty would be proud
-Task 2.
+- Task 2.
 Simple shell 0.1
-Task 3.
+- Task 3.
 Simple shell 0.2
-Task 4.
+- Task 4.
 Simple shell 0.3
-Task 5.
+- Task 5.
 Simple shell 0.4
-Task 6.
+- Task 6.
 Simple shell 1.0
-Task 7.
+- Task 7.
 What happens when you type ls -l in the shell

-General requirements
+General requirements:

 Allowed editors: vi, vim, emacs
 All your files will be compiled on Ubuntu 14.04 LTS